sictweb/bti425-2020/notes/jquery.md

 jQuery has a very nice interface for handling form values.
 The following sections illustrate how we can **get**, **set** and correctly **clear** the values of **text** / **password**, **checkbox**, **radiobutton**, **textarea** and **select (single / multiple)** elements.

-If you’re following along with the “Code Samples” the following functionality is located in the **“week2/jQuery-more”** folder
+If you're following along with the "Code Samples" the following functionality is located in the **"week2/jQuery-more"** folder

 <br>